Where Should You Place Surveillance Cameras on a Construction Site?

-This makes understanding the best place to install surveillance cameras incredibly difficult.
+This makes it incredibly difficult to determine the best place to install surveillance cameras.

-Where should cameras be placed to ensure optimum results at all times if things are always changing?
+Where should surveillance cameras be placed to ensure optimum security on your construction site?

 The areas where you store valuable tools and materials at the end of each day are a natural attraction for thieves.

-Installing a highly visible surveillance camera presence in these areas will help deter opportunist theft.
+Installing a highly visible surveillance camera presence at your storage facilities or laydown yards will help deter theft.
 Crime is much less likely to occur when people know someone is watching.

-A surveillance unit that is capable of voice-down alerts will also allow you to issue a live audio challenge to intruders, increasing the effectiveness of your deterrent.
+A surveillance unit capable of voice-down alerts will also allow you to issue a live audio challenge to intruders, increasing the effectiveness of your deterrent.

-Many construction job sites span large areas, which makes it impossible to have eyes on every part of the site if you’re relying solely on security guards.
+Many construction job sites span large areas, making it impossible to have eyes on every part of the site if you rely solely on security guards.

 Surveillance cameras allow you to view multiple sections of your site at once.

-Additionally, utilizing a mobile surveillance unit or mounting a camera high up, can give you views that would be otherwise impossible for an on-the-ground security team.
+Additionally, utilizing a Mobile Solar Surveillance Trailer or mounting a high-up camera can give you views that would otherwise be impossible for an on-the-ground security team.

-For areas that have little or no light at all, having an infrared camera will give you a clear view of what is happening there without impacting image quality.
+For areas with little or no light, having an infrared camera will give you a clear view of what is happening there without impacting image quality.

-The FBI estimates the cost of cargo theft in the USA each year is between $15 billion and $30 billion and that 20% of the stolen cargo is never recovered, leading to project deals and unexpected costs.
+The FBI estimates that the cost of cargo theft in the USA is between $15 billion and $30 billion each year and that 20% of the stolen cargo is never recovered, leading to project deals and unexpected costs.

 By installing surveillance cameras in unloading stations, you are reducing the risk of incidents occurring, and if they do occur, you'll be able to act immediately.